DOLPHIN

 How many people can you take in your retreats?

-six to eight for each retreat.
-We enjoy small groups where we
+is about six to eight for each retreat.
+We enjoy small groups where

-can really bond as a family.
-The captain of the boat that we charter
+we can really bond as a family.
+The captain of the boat that we

-needs at least four people in order to take the boat out.
-He usually
+charter needs at least four people in order to take the boat out.

-has that number, but if we only had two in our retreat and there
+He usually has that number, but if we only had two in our retreat

-was one day that the boat did not go out, we would do a shore
+and there was one day that the boat did not go out, we would do

-swim on that day if we cannot find another boat (this is very
+a shore swim on that day if we cannot find another boat (this is

 8)